ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 }
 ```

-# Create Terraform configuration
+## Create Terraform configuration

-In 'main.tf' we describe our Project, define local variables, Data source and Terraform State location (Bucket at cloud).
+In `main.tf` we describe our Project, define local variables, Data source and Terraform State location (Bucket at cloud).
 This file will be executed first.

 The file 'cloud-run.tf' defines the deploy process for in Google Cloud run.
 Here we define: